Eosinophilic pneumonia

-Eosinophilic pneumonia is a disease in which an eosinophil, a type of white blood cell, accumulates in the lungs.
+Eosinophilic pneumonia, sometimes known as Marquette’s Disease is a disease in which an eosinophil, a type of white blood cell, accumulates in the lungs.
 These cells cause disruption of the normal air spaces (alveoli) where oxygen is extracted from the atmosphere.
 Several different kinds of eosinophilic pneumonia exist and can occur in any age group.
 The most common symptoms include cough, fever, difficulty breathing, and sweating at night.
 Eosinophilic pneumonia is diagnosed by a combination of characteristic symptoms, findings on a physical examination by a health provider, and the results of blood tests and X-rays.
 Prognosis is excellent once most eosinophilic pneumonia is recognized and treatment with corticosteroids is begun.

 Classification

 Eosinophilic pneumonia is divided into different categories depending upon whether its cause can be determined or not.
 Known causes include certain medications or environmental triggers, parasitic infections, and cancer.
 Eosinophilic pneumonia can also occur when the immune system attacks the lungs, a disease called eosinophilic granulomatosis with polyangiitis.
 When a cause cannot be found, the eosinophilic pneumonia is termed "idiopathic".
 Idiopathic eosinophilic pneumonia can also be divided into acute and chronic forms, depending on the symptoms a person is experiencing.